 Bible Game: The Ten Commandments3 December 2012

-This is a Bible Game for helping your students learn to “follow” the Ten Commandments, and understand that’s what we really need is to get to Jesus’ grace!
+This is a Bible Game for helping your students learn to “follow” the Ten Commandments.

 In the book of Exodus, God gave Moses the Ten Commandments to share with the Hebrew people.
 The commandments help us to understand God’s nature and what He considers to be right and wrong, but they don’t actually help us get close to Him.
 For that, we need Jesus!

 Object: For students to follow the path of the Ten Commandments, which leads to Christ Jesus in Graceland.